 1. Baby Bison Birth

-Arriving on May 3rd with a week before starting our jobs we found a campground outside of West Yellowstone to stay at.
+Arriving on May 3rd a week before starting our jobs we found a campground outside of West Yellowstone to stay at.
 Most campgrounds haven’t opened yet but will be in the next week or so.
 After settling in we decided to drive into West Yellowstone and meet up with our boss and see where we’ll be staying for the summer.
 Once that was done we decided to take a drive into the park and see what was going on.

 As we drove toward Madison from West Yellowstone we came across a parking lot that was full of cars and could see a lot of people standing around with cameras on tripods.
 We did a U-turn and came back to see what everyone was looking at.
 A dead bison was laying on the other side of the Madison River not far from the bank.
 Something had been eating it but was not there at the time.
 Come to find out some photographers got pictures of a black wolf dining on the bison carcass.
 Disappointed that we missed it we vowed to come back early the next day.